Updates to Microsoft’s enrollment for education solutions version 2018 and new security packages

-- M365 A5 Student Use Benefit: O365 ATP Plan 2, Microsoft Cloud App Security, and Azure ATP
+- M365 A5 Student Use Benefit: Microsoft Defender for Office 365 Plan 2, Microsoft Cloud App Security, and Microsoft Defender for Identity

-- EMS A5 Student Use Benefit: Microsoft Cloud App Security and Azure ATP
+- EMS A5 Student Use Benefit: Microsoft Cloud App Security and Microsoft Defender for Identity

 If you’re an existing customer with the above licenses, you will also receive the new Student Use Benefits.